 Thursday, December 27, 2018

 Welcome to Marwen is directed by Robert Zemeckis and stars Steve Carell, Leslie Mann, Diane Kruger, Meritt Wever, Janelle Monae, Elza Gonzalez, Gwendoline Christie, and Neil Jackson.
 The plot of the movie is a victim of a brutal attack finds a unique and beautiful therapeutic outlet to help him through his recovery process.
 I didn't like this movie that much all the acting in this movie is great, but the standouts are Steve Carell and Leslie Mann.
 I also really liked the animation in the doll world.
 I was much more invested in that stuff than with the real people.
 The movie does have some pretty good humor in it.
 The movie feels very unfocused there are a couple of subplots that don't really go anywhere.
 They have a subplot with Leslie Mann's ex-boyfriend that just gets totally abandon.
-I also found the constant changing from the doll world to real world distracting and that was probably because I wasn't that interested in the real world stuff.
+I also found the constant changing from the doll world to real-world distracting and that was probably because I wasn't that interested in the real world stuff.
 This movie also feels like it is telling you how to feel rather than earning an emotional response.
 Robert Zemeckis puts in references to some of his other movies and all I could think about was how those were better movies.
 It's not like Ready Player One where pop-culture references are a huge part of the story and feel organic here it's just remember this other movie I made.
 2 out of 5 stars for Welcome to Marwen.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Wednesday, December 26, 2018

 The Mule is directed by Clint Eastwood and stars Clint Eastwood, Bradley Cooper, Laurence Fishburne, Michael Pena, Dianne West, and Andy Garcia.
 The plot of the movie is a 90-year old horticulturist and Korean War veteran is caught transporting $3 million worth of cocaine through Illinois for a Mexican drug cartel.
 I wasn't looking forward to seeing this I haven't enjoyed the last few films that Clint Eastwood has directed.
 I thought this movie was decent.
 Clint Eastwood is really solid in the movie, however, I found the character unlikable.
 He's an ignorant jerk and not much of a family man.
 Dianne West she is really good in this movie.
-She was one of the standouts for me as Clint Eastwood's characters ex-wife, and she kills it particularly in her last couple sense.
+She was one of the standouts for me as Clint Eastwood's characters ex-wife, and she kills it particularly in her last couple of sense.
 Bradley Cooper, Michael Pena, Andy Garcia, and Laurence Fishburne are all great, but none of them have a whole lot of screen time.
 The movie does have its funny moments the best one being with the bikers.
 You have to sit through several drug runs before you get to the main one, and they all felt extremely repetitive and slowed the movie down.
 Also, there is a scene where he unzips the bag and is shocked at what he is transporting and all I could think was how big of a moron do you have to be not to realize what it is.
 He made the pick up with these big scary guys with guns what did he think it was milk and cookies?
 3 out of 5 stars The Mule.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Friday, December 21, 2018

 Aquaman is directed by James Wan and stars Jason Momoa, Amber Heard, Willem Dafoe, Patrick Wilson, Dolph Lundgren, Yahya Abdul-Mateen II, and Nicole Kidman.
 The plot of the movie is Arthur Curry learns that he is the heir to the underwater kingdom of Atlantis, and must step forward to lead his people and be a hero to the world.
 This for me was a very average film.
 It isn't horrible there is good stuff in it, but I won't remember it in a few days.
 I think Jason Momoa is fantastic in this role.
 He has that heroic intimidating physical presence, but also he has a lot of charm to him.
 You understand why this character is reluctant to be the true king of Atlantis.
 Amber Heard is great in this movie her character Mera is so badass she has a lot of great action scenes.
 The visuals are amazing there is an underwater chase scene about an hour into the movie that is just beautiful to look at.
 The rest of the cast I thought did a decent job I didn't really care about any of them, but at the same time, they weren't completely useless.
 There are some speeches that are given that are just awful.
 There is very little fun to be had with this movie.
 The big climactic action sequence at the end I had a blast with, but leading up to it I wasn't that hooked by the story.
 3 out of 5 stars for Aquaman.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Thursday, December 20, 2018